DanielOsiro/Emaily/README.md

 # Emaily

 Application to send survey based emails which can track users responses.
+Built following Stephen Grider's "Node with React: Fullstack Web Development" course with a few custom enhancements.

 ## How to run this app locally